top of page

 Kathryn D. Held

-Kathryn D. Held is President of the National Council on Radiation Protection and Measurements (NCRP) and an Associate Radiation Biologist and Associate Professor, Department of Radiation Oncology, Massachusetts General Hospital/Harvard Medical School.
+Kathryn D. Held is the former President of the National Council on Radiation Protection and Measurements (NCRP) and an Associate Radiation Biologist and Associate Professor, Department of Radiation Oncology, Massachusetts General Hospital/Harvard Medical School.
 She has served on review panels for numerous federal agencies including the National Institutes of Health, the National Aeronautics and Space Administration, and the U.S. Army Medical Research and Material Command programs and other organizations such as the Radiological Society of North America and Brookhaven National Laboratory and is on the Editorial Boards of several journals.
 She is a past President of the Radiation Research Society and a member of the Board of the Radiation Research Foundation.

 Derek W. Jokisch.png